vagrant-libvirt/vagrant-libvirt/README.md

 ### Domain Specific Options

 * `disk_bus` - The type of disk device to emulate.
 Defaults to virtio if not set.
 Possible values are documented in libvirt's [description for _target_](http://libvirt.org/formatdomain.html#elementsDisks).
+* `nic_model_type` - parameter specifies the model of the network adapter when you create a domain value by default virtio KVM believe possible values, see the documentation for libvirt
 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `nested` - [Enable nested virtualization](https://github.com/torvalds/linux/blob/master/Documentation/virtual/kvm/nested-vmx.txt).
 Default is false.